zainali1234/syllabus_to_ics_file_format/README.md

 ## Overview

-The Syllabus to ICS File Format Converter is a Python script that allows users to convert syllabus information into the widely used ICS (iCalendar) file format.
+The Syllabus to ICS File Format Converter is a Flask application that allows users to convert syllabus information into the widely used ICS (iCalendar) file format.
 This can be useful for importing important dates and events from a course syllabus into calendar applications such as Google Calendar, Microsoft Outlook, or Apple Calendar.

 ## How to Use